 Team members participate in a wide range of training workshops developed and taught by Space Cookies, learning skills from robot design, programming, and fabrication to finance, marketing, and communications.

 These skills translate to our success both on and off the FIRST Robotics Competition field.
-We are a seven-time recipient of the Regional Chairman's Award, the highest honor in FRC, and a finalist in the international Zero Robotics programming competition.
+We are an eight-time recipient of the Regional Chairman's Award, the highest honor in FRC, and a finalist in the international Zero Robotics programming competition.
 In 2017, we became the first all-girls team to reach the finals at FIRST Championships.